 Extended dwelling coverage provides you with an extra contingency fund to rebuild your home the way it was in the event of an entire loss above and beyond your base dwelling coverage (coverage A).
 A lot of carriers will only offer an extra 20-25% of the dwelling amount for this coverage.
 At Colorado Insurance, our carriers offer a minimum of 50% available extended dwelling coverage which could mean tens of thousands of dollars in extra coverage for your home.
 Some of our insurance carriers even offer uncapped dwelling coverage.
 This is the very best extended dwelling coverage you can get on your home insurance policy.
 Essentially this will pay to rebuild your home the way it was, any amount above and beyond your base dwelling amount.

 Replacement cost vs actual cash value

 This is a very important aspect of your home policy, and can end up costing you thousands of dollars if you don’t understand it and is explained properly by your agent.
-The most common reason this comes up is when/if you need a replacement of your roof due to a covered claim.
+The most common reason this comes up is when/if you need a roof replacement due to a covered claim.
 Let’s take a 20 year old roof for example that costs $15,000 to replace.
-If you are covered at replacement cost which is what you want, the insurance company is going to replace that 15 year old roof with a new roof, no questions asked minus your deductible.
-Some carriers are insuring at actual cash value though.
-Essentially the insurance company is going to depreciate that roof based on the 20 year age and give you an amount for the roof that they see fit, then minus your deductible.
-This means on that $15,000 roof that is 20 years old, they could choose to give you $3,000 payout for example to replace that new roof.
+If you are covered at replacement cost (which is what you want), the insurance company is going to replace that 15 year old roof with a new roof minus the deductible, no questions asked.
+However, some carriers are insuring homes at actual cash value though.
+For example, essentially the insurance company is going to depreciate that roof based on the 20 year age and give you an amount for the roof that they see fit, minus your deductible.
+This means, on a $15,000 roof that is 20 years old, they could choose to a $3,000 payout to replace that new roof.
 This leaves you, the client, covering the remaining cost.